Practical training through the Norland Diploma

-Throughout your Norland training you will also learn additional professional skills required to work with children including good timekeeping, team-working, excellent communication skills, respect for and love of children and gain a strong understanding of and respect for confidentiality.
+Modules include Communication in Practice, Food and Nutrition, Health and Wellbeing, Play and Learning and Sewing.
+Throughout your training you will also learn additional professional skills required to work with children, including good timekeeping, team-working, excellent communication skills, respect for and love of children, and gain a strong understanding of and respect for confidentiality.
 These skills are taught throughout your training and culminate in a final module dedicated to employment.

 Experience with children

 Throughout your training you will spend approximately half of your time gaining a wealth of experience with children in a variety of early years settings, including:

 - Primary Schools

 - Hospital placement – in the maternity and/or paediatric wards

 This wealth of experience will enable you to have a rounded view of different career opportunities once you graduate, as well as gain an understanding of what impacts children’s lives in different settings. for further information on Placements.

 The final module of the Norland Diploma is the Newly Qualified Nanny (NQN) year.
 Following the successful completion of three years at college, the NQN year is spent working as a nanny in paid employment arranged by the dedicated NQN team.
 This first fully supported position helps you to develop your skills and build on what you have learned during your time at college, whilst having a team on hand to support you.

 During the NQN year Norland provides support, advice and guidance for the duration of your post.
 As you approach the end of the NQN year, Norland Agency works with individuals to help them decide on the next steps in their career path.